-Stan Winston’s Predator subverts our quaint beliefs regarding civilisation, by portraying an intelligent opponent that is both technologically superior to humanity, whilst behaviourally remaining a ‘savage’.
+Stan Winston’s Predator subverts our quaint beliefs regarding civilisation, by portraying an intelligent opponent that is technologically superior to humanity, whilst behaviourally remaining a ‘savage’.

-Anyone who is familiar with either the Aliens or Predator franchises will know that to be a human in their presence, even a heavily armed one, rarely ends well.
+Anyone familiar with either the Aliens or Predator franchises will know that to be a human in their presence, even a heavily armed one, rarely ends well.
 And this is the situation you will find yourself in when playing as a human in any of the three main Aliens Vs Predator games.

-All three games feature three separate campaigns, each campaign being unique to each species.
+All three games feature three separate campaigns, each campaign is unique to each species.
 Therefore, each has a campaign where you try to survive as a Marine, hunt as a Predator and propagate as an Alien Xenomorph.
 This creates three very different gameplay experiences, with three equally different levels of fear.

-Of the three titles in the series, Aliens vs Predator Classic 2000, Aliens vs Predator 2 and Aliens vs Predator (2010), the first is often regarded as the scariest, and will be the focus of this article.
+Of the three titles in the series, Aliens vs Predator Classic 2000, Aliens vs Predator 2 and Aliens vs Predator (2010), the first is often regarded as the scariest and will be the focus of this article.